 - It is faster when you are familiar with the interface – great for teams that need to send a large volume of campaigns or create multi-step journeys.

 For very few users, these differences matter very little.
-On the other hand, for users who work extensively with the system, the system speed and editor comfort become two of the most important factors that affect their daily experience.
+On the other hand, for users who work extensively with the system, system speed and editor comfort are two of the most important factors affecting their daily experience.

 Email Design & Template Quality